inlets/inlets-pro/docs/cli-reference.md

 #### Want to generate your own TLS certificate for testing?

-Make sure that you set the common-name or TLS SAN name to the hostname that the client will use to connect.
+Make sure that you set the auto-tls-san or TLS SAN name to the hostname that the client will use to connect.

 Generate a new key: